PONCHO Principal Viola

-Principal Violist of the Seattle Symphony since the 1992-1993 season, Susan Gulkis Assadi enjoys a varied career as an orchestral player, chamber musician, soloist and teacher.
-After playing in numerous chamber orchestras, including The Brandenburg Ensemble, Concerto Soloists of Philadelphia and the European-based New American Chamber Orchestra, she began her orchestral career as the Principal Violist of the San Francisco Opera Orchestra before coming to Seattle.
+Principal Viola of the Seattle Symphony since the 1992–1993 season, Susan Gulkis Assadi enjoys a varied career as an orchestral player, chamber musician, soloist and teacher.
+After playing in numerous chamber orchestras, including The Brandenburg Ensemble, Concerto Soloists of Philadelphia and the European-based New American Chamber Orchestra, she began her orchestral career as Principal Viola of the San Francisco Opera Orchestra before coming to Seattle.

-Susan Gulkis Assadi also performs regularly with the Seattle Opera, the Seattle-based Music of Remembrance, The Governor’s Chamber Music Series and was a founding member of the Bridge Ensemble.
-She has happily spent the last seventeen summers performing with the Grand Teton Music Festival.
+Susan Gulkis Assadi also performs regularly with the Seattle Opera, the Seattle-based Music of Remembrance and The Governor’s Chamber Music Series.
+She has happily spent the last twenty-three summers performing with the Grand Teton Music Festival.
 She has coached and given master classes at the University of Washington, the New World Symphony in Miami, Florida and the National Orchestral Institute in College Park, Maryland.

 Ms. Gulkis Assadi received her Bachelor of Music from The Curtis Institute of Music where she studied with Michael Tree from The Guarneri Quartet and Karen Tuttle.

 photo © Larey McDaniel